-Overeating salt can be a sign of boredom.
-Make sure your horse is getting enough exercise and time to roam.
-That turnout time can help them find other ways to satisfy their impulse to chew.
-A toy or another enrichment to their stall may be helpful as well.
+Eating too much salt can be a sign of boredom, so make sure your horse is getting enough exercise and time to roam.
+Turnout time can help them find other ways to satisfy their impulse to chew.
+A toy or another enrichment to their stall may also help.

 When it comes to your horse’s health, we believe nature has it right.
 We provide natural, effective equine products that will help your horse get back to optimal health.
 Redmond products are mined and made in America.